-World AIDS Day is an opportunity to bring people together to raise awareness for HIV.
-By organising or attending an event you can help raise awareness of HIV and get people talking.
+World AIDS Day is an opportunity to bring people together to raise awareness of HIV.
+By organizing or attending an event you can help raise awareness.

 What is HIV?

-HIV is a virus that attacks the body's immune system - the body's defence against diseases.
+HIV is a virus that attacks the body's immune system - the body's defense against diseases.